aitos-io/BoAT-X-Framework/README.md

 As BoAT is a client for blockchain, some environments must be prepared before building the demo.

 #### Make use of a deployed blockchain or deploy your own blockchain
-For public blockchain, you must prepare some gas for transaction fee in advance.
+For public blockchains, you must prepare some gas for transaction fees in advance.
 If a simulator is available for that blockchain, it's a better choice.

-For consortium blockchain, you must consult the administrator to give you access permission on the blockchain.
-Or you may deploy your own consortium blockchain node for test purpose.
+For consortium blockchains, you must consult the administrator to give you access permission on the blockchains.
+Or you may deploy your own consortium blockchains node for test purposes.

 See blockchain official website for details:
 + [Ethereum](https://ethereum.org/)